-Property Owner's Name:
+Property Owner's Name and Address:

-Address:

-Email:

-Phone:
+Email and Phone:

 Address of Property under renovation (if different from above):

-PLEASE READ BEFORE ANSWERING:
+PLEASE READ BEFORE ANSWERING

 There are three types of vegetational hazards: (Type 1) surface plants, mulch, etc., with low probability of spreading fire; (Type 2) ground plants, such as bushes and taller herbs, that can contribute to fuel ladders spreading to crown fires; and (Type 3) large flammable trees, which can be removed but also whose flammability can be reduced by removal of fuel around their bases and (e.g., eucalyptus) by removal of low-hanging peeled bark.
-Please be specific about the types of vegetational hazards that you are asking us to subsidize the removal thereof.
+Priority will be given to Types 2 and 3 and to accumulated flammable debris.
+Please be specific about the types of vegetational hazards that you are removing.

 Funding will be prioritized for projects that (a) remove especially hazardous plants in concentrated areas, (b) affect several properties, (c) affect roadways, sidewalks, and other evacuation routes.
 If you are making requests in collaboration with neighboring homeowners, please explain as part of your application.
+Funding cannot be considered for projects that are already completed.